Table of Contents

 The real party starts after the fireworks!
 Dj’s and live music shows are set on every possible corner of every square, the city raves till wee hours!
 And now I think we Polish should switch to summer too, maybe we could think of a bit more happy party Luxembourg-style!

-So if you think of coming to Luxembourg for a weekend, do consider 23rd of July!
+So if you think of coming to Luxembourg for a weekend, do consider the 23rd of June!The Grand Duke Birthday = 23rd of June is the coolest day to be in Luxembourg ever! #thingsyouhavetodoatleastonceinyourlifetimeClick To Tweet

 6. Biggest wine List

-This is like the most important piece of information which you can get before visiting Luxembourg if you are a wine lover/an addict like me!
+This is the most important one among all Luxembourg interesting facts, especially if you are a wine lover/an addict like me!

 There is this Chiggeri Restaurant which holds the Guinness World record from 2008.
 The record states 1746 references, not bottles, references.